matt-antone/Scorer/memory-bank/activeContext.md

 ## Next Steps

+1.  **Implement Client-Driven Setup**: Begin implementing the newly documented interactive setup flow.
+2.  **Implement Timer Systems**: Implement the newly documented main game timer and player timer systems.
-1.  **Final Pi Testing**: Conduct thorough testing on the Raspberry Pi to confirm that all UI elements, especially touch interactions, are working as expected after the recent fixes.
+3.  **Final Pi Testing**: Conduct thorough testing on the Raspberry Pi to confirm that all UI elements, especially touch interactions, are working as expected after the recent fixes.
-2.  **Feature Implementation**: Begin work on the "New Game" and "Exit" functionality from the `GameOverScreen`.
-3.  **Code Cleanup**: Review code for any commented-out blocks or debugging statements that can be removed.
+4.  **Code Cleanup**: Review code for any commented-out blocks or debugging statements that can be removed.

 ## Next Immediate Steps

+1.  **Implement Client-Driven Setup**: Begin implementation of the new interactive setup flow as detailed in the updated documentation.
+2.  **Implement Timer Systems**: Begin implementing the newly documented main game timer and player timer systems based on `docs/game_timer.md` and `docs/player_timer.md`.
-1.  **Final Pi Testing**: Conduct thorough testing on the Raspberry Pi to confirm that all UI elements, especially touch interactions, are working as expected after the recent fixes.
+3.  **Final Pi Testing**: Conduct thorough testing on the Raspberry Pi to confirm that all UI elements, especially touch interactions, are working as expected after the recent fixes.
-2.  **Documentation**: Update the `.cursorrules` file to permanently capture the robust Kivy widget initialization pattern that was discovered.
-This is a critical piece of project intelligence to prevent future bugs.
-3.  **Feature Implementation**: Begin work on the "New Game" and "Exit" functionality from the `GameOverScreen`.

 ## Open Questions